 We may also face new regulatory costs and challenges that could have an adverse effect on our operations as a result of Brexit.
 The UK could lose the benefits of global trade agreements negotiated by the EU on behalf of its member states, which may result in increased trade barriers that could make our doing business in the EU and the EEA more difficult.
 Since the regulatory framework in the UK covering quality, safety and efficacy of therapeutic substances, clinical trials, marketing authorization, commercial sales and distribution of therapeutic substances is derived from EU directives and regulations, Brexit could materially impact the future regulatory regime with respect to the approval of our GD-T cell therapy or any future therapeutic candidates in the UK.
 For instance, in November 2017, EU member states voted to move the EMA, the EU's regulatory body, from London to Amsterdam.
 Operations in Amsterdam commenced in March 2019, and the move itself may cause significant disruption to the regulatory approval process in Europe.
 It remains to be seen how, if at all, Brexit will impact regulatory requirements for therapeutic candidates and therapies in the UK.
-Any delay in obtaining, or an inability to obtain, any regulatory approvals, as a result of Brexit or otherwise, would delay or prevent us from commercializing our investigational GD-T cell therapy or future therapeutic candidates in the UK and/or EU and restrict our ability to generate revenue and achieve and sustain profitability.
-We may be forced to restrict or delay efforts to seek regulatory approval in the UK and/or EU for GD-T cell therapy or any future therapeutic candidates, which could significantly and materially harm our business
+Any delay in obtaining, or an inability to obtain, any regulatory approvals, as a result of Brexit or otherwise, would delay or prevent us from commercializing our investigational GD-T cell therapy or future therapeutic candidates in the UK and/or EU for GD-T cell therapy or any future therapeutic candidates, which could significantly and materially harm our business